jesselawson/migrate-adgroups/README.md

 So, when you pass a path variable, you are basically saying "use this as the second part of the distinguishedName," where the first part will be "CN=<groupname>."

 When using `migrate-adgroups`, you want to pass the source Path as the OU hierarchy where all the CN's (the groups) live.
 You want to do the **same thing** for the source path.

+### Important Considerations

+* A group existing on your destination server but not necessarily in your destination path will trigger a merge conflict, BUT that group will be used for the migration.

+* The script will straight up ignore any groups from the source if there is an AD account with the same name on the target.
+You'll have to manually move these over (sorry).
+Look on the bright side, though: at least you get a handy `merge-conflicts.txt` file that gives you a checklist of which ones you need to worry about!

 ## Optional Flags